BINATHY/SMART-ASSISTANT/README.md

 The proposed assistant has the capability to work with or without internet connectivity.

 MODULES USED
-Google speech API
+Google speech API,
-PYTHON
+PYTHON,
-Pyauto GUI
+Pyauto GUI,
-Speech recognition
+Speech recognition,
-OS module
+OS module,
 Winshell

 IDE USED